Patch-Grid: An Efficient and Feature-Preserving Neural Implicit Surface Representation: Experimental results

+We also report the finest spatial resolution each method accesses and the number of trainable parameters of each method in Tab.~\ref{tab:resolution}, where we chose to balance the two factors for fair comparison.
+Note that among the hierarchical methods our method requires the least spatial resolution (same as NGLOD) and incurs only a moderate size of training parameters.

+In summary, we compare our method, Patch-Grid, to a line of methods, such as InstantNGP, that can fit a given shape within five minutes on a pool of 100 shapes.
+Our method is also compared to NGLOD, its variant, and ACORN on a pool of 10 shapes due to the prolonged training time required by the baselines.
+Both comparisons show that Patch-Grid achieves state-of-the-art reconstruction quality at a remarkably high efficiency, i.e.\ around 5 seconds.

+\textbf{Robustness to highly-complex CAD models. } To demonstrate the proposed method's ability to model complex shapes (over 100 patches), we present the fitting results of the \textit{Patch-Grid} method on 8 shapes as shown in Fig.~\ref{fig:large_patches}.
+Additionally, we present the accuracy and time performance curves of \textit{Patch-Grid} as the number of patches used to represent the shapes increases, shown in Fig.~\ref{fig:large_patch_curve}.
+From Fig.~\ref{fig:large_patch_curve} (a), we can see that as the number of patches increases, the training time increases but remains under 11 seconds, significantly lower than most of our baselines.
+In Fig.~\ref{fig:large_patch_curve} (b), we have annotated the average quantitative performance of our method on regular shapes using a yellow dashed line, and the average quantitative performance of \textit{InstantNGP}, the strongest baseline, on these complex shapes using a red dashed line.

+We observed that the fitting error for complex CAD models with more patches increased to around 1.5 times the fitting error on the large pool of 100 shapes randomly sampled from the ABC dataset.
+On the other hand, on this pool of more complex CAD models, the fitting error of our method is 40\% less than \textit{InstantNGP}.
+Results of our method are obtained with a training time averaged around 7 seconds.
+This experiment demonstrates that our method outperforms \textit{InstantNGP} on complex shapes as well.

-In addition to the CAD models and those models with thin geometric features in Figs.~\ref{fig:thin_motivation}, we also show in Fig.~\ref{fig:open_surfaces} the reconstruction results of three garment models (i.e., a dress from VTO~\cite{santesteban2019virtualtryon} and a shirt and a pair of pants from MGN ~\cite{bhatnagar2019mgn}) with open surface boundaries to demonstrate the representational capability of the proposed method for modeling open surface boundaries.
-As shown, {\textit{Patch-Grid} produces accurately reproduces the open surface boundaries.
+\textbf{Garment shapes. } In addition to the CAD models, we also show in Fig.~\ref{fig:open_surfaces} the reconstruction results of three garment models (i.e., a dress from VTO~\cite{santesteban2019virtualtryon} and a shirt and a pair of pants from MGN ~\cite{bhatnagar2019mgn}) with open surface boundaries to demonstrate the representational capability of the proposed method for modeling open surface boundaries.
+As shown, {\textit{Patch-Grid} accurately reproduces the open surface boundaries.